babashka/instaparse-bb/README.md

 A library that loads and wraps [pod-babashka-instaparse](https://github.com/babashka/pod-babashka-instaparse).

-This library can be safely included alongside the regular [instaparse](https://github.com/Engelberg/instaparse) without causing issues for JVM Clojure, since it only has `.bb` files which do not conflict with `.clj` files.
+This library can be safely included on your classpath alongside the regular [instaparse](https://github.com/Engelberg/instaparse) without causing issues for JVM Clojure, since it only has `.bb` files which do not conflict with `.clj` files.